RoyZhenLongLim/PHYS1200/WeeklyMeeting/Week7.md

   - Not sure why there is a split between main group of stars and stars with higher temperature.
 - Ask about how to approach writing the research report.
   - How does the bibliograph work?

+## From Here
+  - Deep mixing
+    + Average before bump
+    + Average level right after

+  - Replace `rv_chi2` with `rv`

+- Overlap ra and dec graph
+- AGB
+  + Wikipedia
+  + An introduction to Astrophysics
+  + Graph on a HR diagram to determine whether they are AGB stars
+    * Looks like two lines intersecting at the red giants